 Some nurseries offer a rolling snack bar.
 This allows children to participate in snack time when they feel ready to and encourages independence.
 This can work really well and is seen to be less disruptive to children’s playing and learning.

 It’s important to remember that a rolling snack bar should be open for a set length of time.
 Settings who make snacks available to children at any time of the day can create a grazing culture.
 This means children may have several snacks throughout the day, which is likely to reduce their interest and appetite for the food served at main meals.
-To avoid this happening, it’s important to carefully organise and manage snack times by limiting the time your snack bar is open to around 30-60 minutes, and remember to factor this in when timing your main meals.
+To avoid this happening, it’s important to carefully organise and manage snack times.
+Limit the time your snack bar’s open to around 30-60 minutes, and remember to factor this in when timing your main meals.

 It’s important that children sit down at a table to eat their snacks and are always supervised.
 This will also help to ensure that children are encouraged to learn good eating behaviours.